hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 ## Learning Objectives

 * Explain the different steps involved in running `DESeq()`
-* Examine size factors and undertand the source of differences
+* Examine size factors and understand the source of differences
 * Inspect gene-level dispersion estimates
 * Recognize the importance of dispersion during differential expression analysis